Dynamic Offloading Loading Optimization in distributed Fault Diagnosis system with Deep Reinforcement Learning Approach: Numerical Results

 \section{Numerical Results}

-\ In the simulation, we assume that $\tau_0=1$ ms and $B=1$ MHz.
-Additionally, the required CPU cycles per bit are $D_k=300$ and $D_m =120$.
-In the training process, the learning rate of the DQN-network is $0.01$; the learning rate of the DDPG actor and critic networks are $0.001$.
+\ In this section, we present the numerical simulation results to illustrate the performance of the proposed two offloading paradigms.
+Assume that the time interval of the system is $1$ ms, and the bandwidth of the intelligent fault diagnosis system is $1$ MHz.
+Additionally, the required CPU cycles per bit are $300$ cycles/bit at the intelligent terminals and $120$ cycles/bit at MEC servers.
+In the training process, the learning rate of the DQN-based offloading algorithm is $0.01$.
+In the DDPG-based offloading algorithm, the learning rate of the actor network is $0.001$, and the learning rate of the critic network is $0.001$.

-In Fig.~\ref{fig6}, we plot the training process for two RL algorithms.
-We see that DDPG based design converges faster than the DQN counterpart and can obtain a lower latency.
-This indicates that the DDPG-based algorithm performs better than that of the DQN-based algorithm for our offloading problem.